MathuxNY-73/leetcode/README.md

 - [x] Find another solution
 - [x] Submit solution.
 Got correct in 16 ms with 12.2 MB
 - [X] Problem solved

+### Fibonacci Number
+The goal is to implement a function that returns the n<sup>th</sup> Fibonacci Number.
+I tried to solve this problem using the C language.
+[Problem link](https://leetcode.com/problems/fibonacci-number)
+As of July 30<sup>th</sup>, 2019:
+- [X] Find a first working solutionn on the sample input.
+- [X] Submit solution.
+Got correct in 4 ms with 6.9 MB
+- [ ] Find a better solution
+- [ ] Submit solution.
+- [X] Problem solved